Holy Trinity Sloane Street

 The Church of the Holy and Undivided Trinity with Saint Jude, Upper Chelsea, commonly called Holy Trinity Sloane Street or Holy Trinity Sloane Square, is a Church of England parish church in London, England.
 It was built in 1888–90 at the south-eastern side of Sloane Street, to a striking Arts and Crafts design, by the architect John Dando Sedding, and paid for by 5th Earl Cadogan, in whose London estate it lay.
 It replaced an earlier building only half its size which, at the time of its demolition, was less than 60 years old.

+The church is a Grade I listed building.

 History

 Original building

 The first church on the site was a Gothic construction of 1828–30 designed by James Savage, built in brick with stone dressings.
 The west front, towards the street, had an entrance flanked by octagonal turrets topped with spires.
 Its seating capacity was recorded as 1,450 in 1838 and 1,600 in 1881.
 It was originally intended as chapel of ease to the new parish church of St Luke, but was given its own parish, sometimes known as Upper Chelsea, in 1831.
 It was closed and demolished in 1888, and a temporary iron church with a capacity of 800 was provided in Symons Street while a new building was under construction.